 As always, children are welcome, but they are their parents’ responsibility while they’re here.

 This course meets one Sunday a month from May through September, from 11 AM to 3 PM, in our gardens and fields.
-Please note: dates are TBD since this is a new course; if there is enough interest, could be offered as a weekday course on Mondays or Fridays (if weekdays appeal to you, please let us know ASAP)
+There is a potential for a weekday class if enough people are interested, please write it in the comment box of the registration form.

 Tuition & Sign Up